openaccess-dk/openaccess-dk.github.io/oaw23.md

 #### [Go directly to the programme](#programme-of-the-danish-open-access-week-2023) - [Practical information](#practical-information)

-##### For the second year in a row, the Danish Open Access Network is very proud to invite everyone to the Danish Open Access Week 2023 Further down you can read more about the [programme](#programme-of-the-danish-open-access-week-2023) and sign up for the individual webinars.
+##### For the second year in a row, the Danish Open Access Network is very proud to invite everyone to the Danish Open Access Week 2023.
+Below you can read more about the [programme](#programme-of-the-danish-open-access-week-2023) and sign up for the individual webinars.

 Once again, the Danish Open Access Week 2023 will include a series of different webinars on Open Access with speakers from both Denmark and abroad.
 Various Open Access topics will be addressed: There will be presentations that explain the basics of Open Access and presentations that will look at the more complicated Open Access aspects.
-All presentations will include a Q&A.
+All presentations will include a Q&A.</br>
 The webinars are open to anyone with an interest in Open Access.
 Below you can read the week’s programme and register for each webinar.
 The program is not fully planned and changes may occur.